Bound 2: Background and composition

 On June 1, 2013, West revealed the cover art of his sixth studio album Yeezus and premiered a 13-second preview of "Bound 2".
-It was only one of three songs that were previewed prior to the album's release, the others being "New Slaves" and "Black Skinhead".
+It was one of three songs that were previewed prior to the album's release, the others being "New Slaves" and "Black Skinhead".

 "Bound 2" features substantial soul music samples, which critics noted as reminiscent of West's production style in his earlier work.
 The song is predominantly built around a sample taken from "Bound", a song by soul-group Ponderosa Twins Plus One from their 1971 album, 2 + 2 + 1 = Ponderosa Twins Plus One.
-Interpolations from "Aeroplane (Reprise)", written by Norman Whiteside and performed by Wee and the line "Uh-huh, honey" from the song "Sweet Nothin's", written by Ronnie Self and performed by country singer, Brenda Lee, were also used in the song.
+Interpolations from "Aeroplane (Reprise)", written by Norman Whiteside and performed by Wee and the line "Uh-huh, honey" and "All right" from the song "Sweet Nothin's", written by Ronnie Self and performed by country singer, Brenda Lee, were also used in the song.
 Lee reacted to the sampling of her song on the track, saying:

 In an interview with Rolling Stone, Rick Rubin explained how the song was constructed:

 The whole song was written without that main sample; it was a last-minute thing.
 The song had kind of a lot of R&B music in it.
 And Kanye gave marching orders of "Take out anything you want, but don't add.
 Just take away."
 Like, "OK."
 And before that, we listened to the sample together and thought, "Hmm, maybe there's a way to integrate this into the song."
 So we started by getting the sample to work in the song, and then taking out as much stuff as we could, and then in the chorus reducing what was this whole musical thing, just this sort of one ugly, distorted bass note.
 I was thinking like Alan Vega and Suicide, that kind of noise-synth minimal vibe.
 So that was the idea behind the chorus: Take it from this sort of R&B thing and turn it into this kind of post-punk, edge thing.
 And the lyrics he wrote were so good and funny.
 It just turned into a really good record.
 The sample is so good.

 On February 15, 2014, Hudson Mohawke played an original version of "Bound 2" during a DJ set in Leeds.
 The earlier version features piano-driven production and a much more stripped down ending compared to the album version.
 Rapper/Producer Tyler, the Creator revealed over Twitter that he helped produce the original version along with Hudson Mohawke.